 The Group's supply chains are located in both the UK and overseas.
-We have taken steps to map our supply chain and have identified that 98% of our suppliers are based in the lowest risk countries (as defined by the Global Slavery Index).
+We have taken steps to map our supply chain and have identified that over 98% of our suppliers are based in the lowest risk countries (as defined by the Global Slavery Index).

 We have identified that there is a greater risk where we are working with companies who are based outside of this low risk group.
 As part of our procurement process, we therefore consider the country of origin of our products and raw materials, and strive to engage only with suppliers and contractors who respect human rights in the supply chain.
-Through analysis of our supply chain, we have identified our highest risk vendors are located in India, China, and the Dominican Republic.
-Although these account for significantly less than 1% of total spend, they are carefully reviewed to ensure they comply with our ethical standards.
+Through analysis of our supply chain, we have identified our highest risk vendors are located in India, China, Hong Kong, Taiwan, and the Dominican Republic.
+Although these account for less than 1% of total spend, they are carefully reviewed to ensure they comply with our ethical standards.

-The nature of our operating environment means that the majority of our business is conducted with Small or Medium Enterprises (SMEs) who fall below the £36m turnover threshold which would require them to issue an official Modern Slavery statement.
-We estimate only 3% of our supply base fall above the threshold.
-We are therefore working with all our suppliers to ensure that they are familiar with and adhering to the requirements of the Modern Slavery Act.
+The nature of our operating environment means that the majority of our business is conducted with SMEs who fall below the £36m turnover threshold; we estimate only 3% of our supply base fall above the threshold.
+However, we continue to work with all our suppliers to ensure that they are familiar with and adhering to the requirements of the Modern Slavery Act.

-To this end Steeper Group has introduced a standard supplier agreement for all of our suppliers, requiring them to comply with all UK statutory regulations and explicitly stating that we require all of our suppliers to comply with the Modern Slavery Act 2015.
-We will also be introducing a right to audit all of our suppliers to ensure transparency within our supply chain.
-The new agreement has been issued to our current supply base and will be provided to new suppliers as part of our Supplier Approval process.
+To this end Steeper Group has a standard supplier agreement in place for all of our suppliers, requiring them to comply with all UK statutory regulations and explicitly stating that we require all of our suppliers to comply with the Modern Slavery Act 2015.
+This also incorporates a right to audit all of our suppliers to ensure transparency within our supply chain.
+The agreement has been issued to our current supply base, and is provided to all new suppliers as part of our Supplier Approval process.
 Through this process, prospective suppliers are required to complete a detailed questionnaire which covers the requirements for due diligence procedures in their own supply chains to mitigate the risks of human rights violations including Modern Slavery.
 This includes requirements for training of the supplier's employees on the fundamentals of the Modern Slavery Act 2015 and the supplier's ability to produce a Modern Slavery statement of steps and measures taken if requested.